MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-H-Schools-Other-Certificated-Agencies/part-142-Training-Centers/subpart-A-General/section-142.11.md

 (4) Should not be granted a certificate if the grant would not foster aviation safety.

-(f) At any time, the Administrator may amend a training center certificate -
+(f) At any time, the Administrator may amend a training center certificate—

 (1) On the Administrator's own initiative, under section 609 of the Federal Aviation Act of 1958 (49 U.S.C.
 1429), as amended, and part 13 of this chapter; or